Mitsubishi Galant: Third generation (A120/A130; 1976)

 The third generation of the car was introduced in 1976, and was known as Galant Σ (Sigma).
-In many export markets the car was simply known as the Galant.
+In many export markets the car was simply known as the Mitsubishi Galant.
 At that time, the Dodge Colt in America was actually a Mitsubishi Lancer, not the Galant anymore, but nonetheless the Galant Wagon variant was sold with the Dodge Colt label in the US and Canada.
 In Australia, where the car was made locally at Chrysler's Clovelly Park plant, it was marketed as the Chrysler Sigma and, after the 1980 buyout of Chrysler Australia by Mitsubishi, as the Mitsubishi Sigma.
-Australian content was quite high and included a locally made 2.6-litre 'Astron' four (introduced 1980) which, in December 1985, replaced the 1.6, 1.85 and two-litre engines used in other export markets.
+Australian content was quite high and included a locally made 2.6-litre 'Astron' four (introduced 1980) which, in December 1985, replaced the 1.6, 1.85 and two-litre engines which were used in other export markets.